mr-ravin/cerebral-rnn-experimental-results/README.md

 ```
 - 'data' directory contains dataset used for comparison.
 - 'loss_values' directory contains record of training loss for each model to perform comparative analysis.

+##### Note: This work can be used freely after providing citation and/or deserved credits to this work.
+Please use it at your own risk !!!